woakesd/spambayes3/README.md

 ## Progress

+I removed support for the Oracle Berkeley replacement as this isn't well supported on Open Source systems.

 scripts/sb_filter.py, scripts/sb_mboxtrain.py and the supporting
-modules have been convertered to Python 3 and lightly tested.
+modules have been convertered to Python 3 and more rigourously tested.

+They seem to be working now.

 ### Update to 1.1b3 [2022-06-04]